 Postgraduate doctoral studies on Institute of informatics, Slovak academy of sciences

-Robotics and Cybernetics as part of the Cybernetics study program with the Faculty of Electrical Engineering and Informatics STU in BratislavaApplications for study must be submitted through a portal of relevant faculty (FIIT STU, FEI STU until May 31 2022, and FEI TUKE till June 2 2022).For doctoral study in frame of agreemant with FMFI UK send filled out application form https://www.portalvs.sk/files/cep/prihlaska3-stupen.pdf together with a short cv, a motivation letter for a chosen topic, a list of publications, a copy of a document that prove the highest degree achieved and a list of subjects completed during university study to the Institute of Informatics SAS, Dúbravská cesta 9, 845 07 Bratislava.
+The Institute of Informatics Slovak Academy of Science is an external educational institution for doctoral study according to §54 of the law No.131/2002.
+The Institute realizes the PhD study on the basis of agreements on cooperation in the implementation of doctoral with universities for the following study programs: Applied Informatics in the field of study Informatics with the Faculty of Informatics and Information Technologies STU in Bratislava Informatics in the field of Informatics with the Faculty of Mathematics, Physics and Informatics, Comenius University in Bratislava and the Faculty of Electrical Engineering and Informatics TU in Košice Robotics and Cybernetics as part of the Cybernetics study program with the Faculty of Electrical Engineering and Informatics STU in BratislavaApplications for study must be submitted through a portal of relevant faculty (FIIT STU, FEI STU until May 31 2022, and FEI TUKE till June 2 2022).For doctoral study in frame of agreemant with FMFI UK send filled out application form https://www.portalvs.sk/files/cep/prihlaska3-stupen.pdf together with a short cv, a motivation letter for a chosen topic, a list of publications, a copy of a document that prove the highest degree achieved and a list of subjects completed during university study to the Institute of Informatics SAS, Dúbravská cesta 9, 845 07 Bratislava.
 (Electronic and personal delivery of applications will not be accepted.)

-Application deadline: May 31 2022
+Application deadline: May31 2022

 The admission procedure will take place in June.
 The date will be anounced.
 There is no fee for the admission procedure.